Italy–Poland relations

-Italy–Poland relations are cultural and political relations between Italy and Poland.
+Italy and Poland maintain cultural and political relations.
 The strong historical ties between both countries are based on common religion such as Roman Catholic and common fights for independence.

 Relations go back to the Middle Ages and have grown closer since the Renaissance due to the frequent migrations in both directions and substantial cultural exchange, especially given Italy's then leading role as a cultural center in Europe, and Poland's position as one of Europe's prosperous great powers.
 After Poland and Italy weakened and both nations came under the influence of expansive foreign powers, the two nations supported each other's independence efforts in the 19th and 20th centuries, and cultural exchanges further intensified and political and economic cooperation strengthened.
+Italy has an embassy in Warsaw, while Poland has an embassy in Rome, and a consulate-general in Milan.

 Italy has given full support to Poland's membership in the European Union and NATO.

 Historical and cultural relations

 Middle Ages

 Three members of the Polish Piast dynasty were buried in Italian cathedrals.
 The Saint Andrew Cathedral in Venzone contains the sarcophagus of Duke Bolesław of Bytom, the last duke of the Koźle line of the Piast dynasty, who suddenly died in unknown circumstances during travel in Venzone in 1354.
 The Pisa Cathedral is the burial site of Władysław of Cieszyn from the Cieszyn line of the Piasts, who suddenly died in Pisa in 1355.
 The Siena Cathedral contains the tomb of Frederick of Cieszyn from the Cieszyn line of the dynasty, who suddenly died in Italy in 1507.

 In 1424–1444, Alexander of Masovia of the Płock line of the Piast dynasty was the Prince-Bishop of Trento.

 Troops from Poland and the Italian states of Venice, Genoa and Savoy fought together against the Ottoman invasion of Europe at the Battle of Nicopolis in 1396.
 The Kingdom of Poland and Papal States were part of a coalition of several European countries in the Crusade of Varna of 1443–1444, which goal was to repel the Ottoman invasion of Europe and liberate the already conquered nations of Southeast Europe.

 In 1462, the Genoese colony of Caffa in Crimea recognized Polish suzerainty.